-Also known as the "Movie of the Week", Young Indiana Jones and the Curse of the Jackal was the two-hour (with commercials) pilot for The Young Indiana Jones Chronicles, featuring a two-part story set in both 1908 starring Corey Carrier as 9-year-old Indy and in 1916 starring Sean Patrick Flanery as 16-year-old Indy, with bookends featuring George Hall explaining what happened before and after the two-part adventure.
-When re-edited into chronological series for video releases as The Adventures of Young Indiana Jones the pilot episode was split into two parts, forming the first half of Chapter 1: My First Adventure and the second half of Chapter 6: Spring Break Adventure.
+Also known as the "Movie of the Week", Young Indiana Jones and the Curse of the Jackal was the two-hour (with commercials) pilot for The Young Indiana Jones Chronicles, featuring a two-part story set in both 1908 starring Corey Carrier as 9-year-old Indy and in 1916 starring Sean Patrick Flanery as 16-year-old Indy.
+Bookends were included featuring George Hall explaining what happened before and after the two-part adventure.
+When re-edited into chronological order for video releases as The Adventures of Young Indiana Jones, the pilot episode was split into two parts, forming the first half of Chapter 1: My First Adventure and the second half of Chapter 6: Spring Break Adventure.

-While the score has not been released, a few parts have seen other use:
+While the score has not been released, a few parts have been reused in other areas:

-- Part of the track "Cairo / Pyramids / Ned" was re-used in the Chapter 1: My First Adventure DVD credits, in a scene from Daredevils of the Desert also featuring Indy talking with Ned, and used in LEGO Indiana Jones: The Original Adventures in the "Cairo Streets" scene.
+Part of the track "Cairo / Pyramids / Ned" was reused in the My First Adventure DVD credits and in a scene from Daredevils of the Desert also featuring Indy talking with Ned (available from the LEGO Indiana Jones video game).

-- Part of the track "Army Camp / Indy Joins The Revolution" was re-recorded as part of the Best of the West release of themes from Western themed movies, and is available for purchase (see Promotional Releases for more information.)
+Part of the track "Army Camp / Indy Joins The Revolution" was re-recorded as part of the Best of the West CD release.

-- And finally, the track "Dress Chase" is a variation on the Young Indiana Jones theme itself, a portion of which is used in the closing DVD credits to Chapter 6: Spring Break Adventure.
+And finally, the track "Dress Chase" is a variation on the Young Indiana Jones theme itself, a portion of which is used in the closing DVD credits to Spring Break Adventure.